watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 * Open https://localhost:5601 in browser, and login using the Elasticsearch credentials.
   If you can successfully log into Kibana and see the Kibana dashboard without any errors, your ECK installation is successful.

-## Step 2: Enable semantic search with ELSER
+## Step 2: Enable semantic search with ELSER in Elasticsearch
 This step is to enable semantic search using ELSER.
 Here are the tutorials from Elasticsearch doc:
 ELSER v1: https://www.elastic.co/guide/en/elasticsearch/reference/8.10/semantic-search-elser.html
 ELSER v2: https://www.elastic.co/guide/en/elasticsearch/reference/8.11/semantic-search-elser.html